Weight Lifting for Cycling

-Increase your Functional Threshold Power this winter with our 10-week training plan.
-Weight lifting for cycling aka resistance training ‘works’ and we’ve been coaching cyclists thru the following 4 phase, cycling specific resistance training program for 15 years.
-During this weight lifting program, cyclists build muscle (heavy lifting), train that new muscle to produce great force and then thru neuromuscular sprint workouts teach that new muscle to fire at speeds specific to cycling (high-velocity lifting).
-“Speeds specific to cycling” is the secret sauce of this program and this weight lifting is made cycling specific by the velocity of the lifts plus the neuromuscular sprint workouts that are coupled to the Strength and Power Phases.
-Listen to the Weight Lifting Podcast here!
+Increase your Functional Threshold Power this winter with a resistance training plan.
+Weight lifting for cycling also known as resistance training 'works' and we've been coaching cyclists thru the following 4 phase, cycling specific resistance training program for more than 15 years.
+During these 4 phases of weight lifting, cyclists first build new muscle (hypertrophy phase) and then train that new muscle to produce great force (strength phase).
+Most importantly the 4th and final phase trains that new muscle capable of producing great force to contract at speeds specific to cycling (power phase).
+"Speeds specific to cycling" is the secret sauce of this program and this weight lifting is made cycling specific by the velocity of the lifts plus the neuromuscular sprint workouts that are coupled to the Strength and Power Phases.